 Many people suffer credit damage after a divorce, but it’s not because of the divorce itself.
-After all, your marital status isn’t included on your credit report nor is it factored into your credit score.
-So the physical act of separating or divorcing won’t impact your credit score.
+After all, your marital status isn’t included on your credit report and it's not factored into your credit score.
+So the physical act of separating from or divorcing your spouse won’t impact your credit score.

 How Divorce Could Affect Your Credit

 While the act of divorcing doesn't directly hurt your credit, a divorce could indirectly lead to financial troubles that do hurt your credit.
 For instance, losing one of two household incomes could cause financial strain that leads to missed payments on your credit cards, loans, and other bills.
 Since payment history is a major factor in your credit score, missing payments can cause your credit score to drop.

 Divorce could hurt your credit score if payments aren’t made on accounts you hold jointly with your ex or soon-to-be ex.
 In some divorce proceedings, the judge declares one spouse responsible for the joint debt.
 That spouse fails to make payment and the creditor adds the late payment to both your credit reports.
 Despite what's in your divorce agreement, the original credit card or loan agreement still stands.
 Any missed payments will affect everyone who's listed on the account.
 In some cases, one spouse intentionally hurts the other person’s credit, out of spite or revenge.

 Protecting Your Credit After a Divorce

 Remember that payment history and level of debt are the two biggest factors affecting your credit score.
 Maintaining a positive payment history and minimizing your debt during and after the divorce are key to keeping your credit score in tact.
 Here’s what you can do to maintain your credit score during and after the divorce.